emberjs/website/source/guides/testing/testing-components.md

 ### Components Using Other Components

-Sometimes components are easier to maintain when broken up into parent and child components.
+Sometimes components are easier to maintain if they're broken up into parent and child components.
 Here is a simple example:

 ```javascript